Supersedes 363 FW 1, FWM 378, 09/29/01

 C. The annual Seismic Safety Progress Report lists the actions that are required to address our current earthquake related risk.
 The information is provided at various levels of detail – from a Servicewide summary to a building-by-building listing of known seismic deficiencies.”

 For information on the specific content of this chapter, contact the Division of Engineering.
-For information about this website, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For information about this website, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.